 Around a temperature of 270°C, electroless nickel tends to react with oxygen, creating yellow-gold haloes.
 The higher the temperature, the more the surface of electroless nickel can acquire blue-iridescent tints, due to light interference with the nanometric layers of nickel oxide that are formed, as happens when stainless steel is burnt with a flame.

-By treating electroless nickel in controlled atmosphere ovens, surface oxidation is avoided and maximum hardness can be achieved while maintaining the metallic silver colour of nickel.
+By treating electroless nickel in controlled atmosphere ovens, surface oxidation is avoided and maximum hardness can be achieved while maintaining the metallic silver color of nickel.

 Magnetism